Fact Sheet 31:

 Does the CIP Rule apply when I purchase travelers checks?

-No. To be a customer and subject to the CIP, you must have a “formal” banking relationship with the financial institution.
+No. To be subject to the CIP, you must have a formal banking relationship with the financial institution.
 Certain kinds of transactions such as check cashing, wire transfers, sale of a cashier’s check or money order do not mean you have an ongoing relationship.

 I am one of several people in my company authorized to sign checks on the company’s account.
 Is my personal identifying information required?